Sri Venkataramana Temple, Karkala: Installation ceremony and its history

-"There are four powerful Ganas [Lord Shiva's servants] who should be worshipped and given sacrifices of coconuts, green pumpkins, Turmeric and so on; unless they would get angry.
-Also a yearly sacrifice should be performed as no unholy things may happen in and around here."
+"There are four powerful Ganas [Lord Shiva's servants] who should be worshipped and given sacrifices of coconuts, green pumpkins, Turmeric and so on; or they would get angry.
+Also a yearly sacrifice should be performed so that no unholy things may happen in and around here."

 The Gaud Saraswat Brahmins and the Jain king openly said yes to lady, and the temple was built.
 Initially a huge platform was built and four pillars were made to stand in the corners.
 Entangled coconut leaves were made as a roof.
 The idol was installed inside and prayed for the betterment of people.
 The compound wall was in its progress for building up the blocks.
 Soma Sharma returned to Karkala from Tirupathi with another idol of Lord Sree Venkataramana which was given to him by the Tirumala priests at the end of the 14th century.
 He installed this idol with the previously installed idol of Lord Venkataramana in the newly built stone platform.

 During 1500 AD, some dacoits attacked Karkala and started stealing all the gold and silver ornaments and idols.
 Karkala GSBs got scared about these bad events.
-They made up their mind and took all their precious articles with the two idols and ran away to some other place.
+They made up their mind and took all their precious articles with the two idols and ran away.
 They asked the Jain kings to protect their area.
-The king promised them and gave 100% moral support.
+The king gave them 100% moral support.
 Karkala GSBs reached an area called Mulki where threw all the materials they had with them in a well.
-In Karkala there was a huge fight going on between Jain rulers and the dacoits.
-At last the dacoits had to run away from Karkala since they had been defeated.
-As the happenings cooled down Karkala GSBs returned to the well and tried to retrieved all the idols and articles.
+In Karkala there was a huge fight between Jain rulers and the dacoits.
+The dacoits had to run away from Karkala since they had been defeated.
+As the happenings cooled down, Karkala GSBs returned to the well and tried to retrieved all the idols and articles.
 But they could not retrieve the idol which Soma Sharma had brought with him.
 They got depressed and returned to Karkala.
 One morning, a Mulki person was passing near the well and found something shining.
 He went down and tried to look at it.
 It was the same idol the Karkala people were searching for.
-He thought Lord must have made his mind to stay in Mulki, so he took it and made a plan install it in Sree Veera Vittal Temple of Mulki established by Soira Vittal Bhat.
+He thought the Lord must have made his mind to stay in Mulki, so he took it and made a plan install it in Sree Veera Vittal Temple of Mulki established by Soira Vittal Bhat.